ashwinvidiyala/wholesaling_tools/README.md

 ## Joining Files

-Run this in the terminal:
+After the files have been converted, run this in the terminal:
 ```
 cat file_1 file_2 file_3 file_n > joined_file.csv
 ```